amashhour1974/co2-emissions-calc/README.md

-    - Build GitHub CI Workflow Actions to publish the application changes from local environment to Azure App service --  Either to build it from Azure App Deployment center --  Or Build it from Github Repository from actions tab
+    - Build GitHub CI Workflow Actions to publish the application changes from local environment to Azure App service --  Either to build it from Azure App Deployment center --  Or Build it from Github Repository from actions tab (location: ./github/workflows/master_co2-emission-app.yml)

 ## Images from the CO2 Emissions Calculator